 As new electric cars are a bit more expensive than a petrol or diesel, they are inevitably more costly when used too.
-Nearly-new models can give you a decent saving on the list price if you are not fussy about being the first owner on the registration document, but some electric cars have a waiting list and could even command a premium as dealers cash in on the demand.
+Nearly-new models can give you a decent saving on the list price if you are not fussy about being the first owner on the registration document, but some electric cars currently have a waiting list and could even command a premium as dealers cash in on the demand.

 Once they get a little older though, the prices become much more reasonable.
-Bear in mind that the technology used in electric cars evolves quickly though, so a five year old EV will not have the same battery range as a new version of the same car.
+Bear in mind that the technology used in electric cars evolves quickly though, so a five year old model will not have the same battery range as a new version of the same car.

 The very oldest electric cars are now a decade old and are almost in banger territory.
 They might only be able to go 50 to 100 miles on a charge, but that might be plenty to get you to work and back at very low cost.
 You can just plug it in overnight and wake up with a full battery.
-An option like this works brilliantly if you driver shorter, regular journeys or are looking for a second car.
+An option like this works brilliantly if you drive shorter, regular journeys or are looking for a second car.
 You’ll never have to go to a petrol station again!